- Life Skills

 Frameworks of Identity

 Frameworks of Identity strives to give students tools with which they can better understand themselves, the people around them, and the dynamics of groups.
 The seventh grade course helps nurture well-rounded students of character who know themselves deeply, can empathize with others, and have a thirst for growth and learning in their lives.
-Topics include: mindset; motivation; introversion and extroversion; multiple intelligences and learning styles; roles in a group; leadership and followership; and perseverance and resilience.
-The eighth grade course equips students with the tools and resources to be culturally competent global citizens.
+Topics include: mindset; motivation; introversion and extroversion; multiple intelligences and learning styles; intercultural conflicts; roles in a group; leadership and followership; and perseverance and resilience.
+The eighth grade course equips students with the tools and resources to be culturally competent global citizens through an introduction to basic social science.
 Students will begin to appreciate and identify the complexities of 21st-century American culture and be encouraged to understand and support each other’s unique identities and contributions to the culture that exists in their immediate environment.
 They will learn how to engage in meaningful conversations about their own identities using common language that is both safe and transparent, while also acknowledging that not all aspects of a person’s identity are readily visible or known.
 Through a deeper understanding of historical and present cultural norms, students will be better equipped to validate and nurture the diversity within our community and feel secure in their own identities.

 History Grade 7